 How is Williams Syndrome treated?

 While there is no “cure” for Williams syndrome, many families benefit from a team approach where multiple doctors experienced in Williams syndrome work together to maximize a child’s health and development.
 Evaluations you might expect if your child has Williams syndrome include the following:

 - Questions about their health, personal growth, development, and socialization.

 - A physical exam looking for features of the condition

 - Examination of the heart by echocardiogram and EKG

 - Ultrasound of the kidneys looking for abnormal appearance or calcium deposits

 - Tests of your child’s hormones (usually blood and urine tests)

 Based on the findings from these tests, your child may be referred for additional investigation with another doctor or therapist.
 Health care specialists that commonly care for individuals with Williams syndrome include Geneticists, Cardiologists, Endocrinologists, Nephrologists, Ophthalmologists, ENTs, Orthopedic Surgeons, and Urologists.
 In addition, individuals with Williams syndrome often benefit from the involvement of specialized therapy services.

 To request an appointment with a physician at St. Louis Children's Hospital, call 314.454.5437 or 800.678.5437 or email us.
-For additional resources about Williams Syndrome, contact our Family Resource Center.
+For additional resources about Williams Syndrome, contact our Center for Families Resource Library.